janpeuker/awesome-tech-roles/README.md

 - [VMWare TAM to the Rescue](https://blogs.vmware.com/customer-experience-and-success/2022/01/vmware-tam-to-the-rescue-helping-a-customer-out-of-a-jam.html) - The VMWare Careers blog has a lot of interesting stories about their support roles, this one is an example of a TAMs daily work.
 - [What it is like to be a Technical Account Manager in AWS?](https://medium.com/amazonwebservices/what-it-is-like-to-be-a-technical-account-manager-in-aws-384cadd16b1e) - Deep introduction including career path of a TAM as part of the [AWS Premium Support](https://aws.amazon.com/premiumsupport/plans/enterprise/) offering.

-#### Trainer
+#### Learning and Enablement
-Similar to: Practice Lead, Instructor, Coach, Moderator, Facilitator, Learning and Enablement, Instructional Designer, Customer Education
+Similar to: Practice Lead, Instructor, Coach, Moderator, Facilitator, Trainer, Instructional Designer, Customer Education, Technical Enablement, Field Enablement

-See also: Technical Writer, Developer Advocate (DevRel)
+See also: Partner Engineer, Technical Writer, Developer Advocate (DevRel)

 - [Communities of Practice](https://www.infoq.com/articles/communities-of-practice-agile-organisation/) - Emily Webber&apos;s classic article introducing the roles in internal communities of practices and how trainers own organizational development.
 - [Customer Education](https://coreaxis.com/insights/blog/customer-education) - Advertorial but a good list of priorities in a customer education / learning and enablement team.
 - [Design Sprint](https://www.gv.com/sprint/) - The Design Sprint Methodology is a mix of Design Thinking and Lean and collaborates across roles often facilitated by a coach.
 - [Distributed Education](https://experience.dropbox.com/resources/distributed-education) - Advertorial but good background on challenges for educators post-pandemic.
+- [Field Enablement at GitLab](https://about.gitlab.com/handbook/sales/field-operations/field-enablement/) - GitLabs field enablement role is interesting because it's very broad, containing parts of marketing, strategic ops (StratOps) and culture.
 - [Glitch Interview](https://blog.glitch.com/post/going-global-with-glitch-amp-educator-ben-morss) - Interview with a  Developer Advocate how they used Glitch to facilitate easy web coding classes.
 - [Pitfalls to Avoid When Building a CCoE](https://aws.amazon.com/blogs/enterprise-strategy/7-pitfalls-to-avoid-when-building-a-ccoe/) - AWS blog post on how to build up a cloud center of excellence (or any center of excellence).
 - [Remote Education](https://github.blog/2020-09-10-remote-education-a-series-of-best-practices-for-online-campus-communities/) - GitHub Blog Series on best practices for online campus communities.
+- [The Who What How and Why of Sales Enablement](https://www.gartner.com/en/articles/the-who-what-how-and-why-of-sales-enablement) - Classic Gartner article that defines the pillars of the Sales Enablement function.
 - [Stop sidelining your network team](https://acloudguru.com/blog/business/hey-cloud-execs-stop-sidelining-your-network-team) - Advertorial by A Cloud Guru (now part of PluralSight) showing the need for re-skilling due to technology changes, here with the example of network infrastructure to Cloud.
 - [The Programmer&apos;s Brain](https://www.manning.com/books/the-programmers-brain) - _The Programmer&apos;s Brain_ is a bug summarizing tons of [Felienne Hermans&apos;s research](https://www.felienne.com/publications) on learning, understanding and collaboration for engineers.
 - [Trainer at SAP](https://blogs.sap.com/2019/11/07/becoming-an-official-sap-trainer/) - Explaining the trainer role at SAP, long time known to have a huge industry-specific education organization.